TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-moduleproblem.md

 ## **Recommended Steps**

-* Use the built-in troubleshooting tool to check for common configuration or connection errors.
+* Use the built-in troubleshooting tool to check for common configuration or connection errors:

   * On Linux devices: `sudo iotedge check --verbose`
   * On Windows devices: `iotedge check --verbose`

 * Restart the module: `iotedge restart <module name>`

-* Remove the module from the device and have the IoT Edge agent pull the module image again.
+* Remove the module from the device and have the IoT Edge agent pull the module image again:

   * On Linux devices: `sudo docker ps -a` to get the container names, then `sudo docker rm -f <container name>`
   * On Windows devices: `docker -H npipe:////./pipe/iotedge_moby_engine ps -a` to get the container names, then `docker -H npipe:////./pipe/iotedge_moby_engine rm -f <container name>`

-* If your module is a third-party module from the [IoT Edge module marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/internet-of-things?page=1&subcategories=iot-edge-modules), refer to their documentation for additional information.
+* If your module is a third-party module from the [IoT Edge module marketplace](https://azuremarketplace.microsoft.com/marketplace/apps/category/internet-of-things?page=1&subcategories=iot-edge-modules), refer to their documentation for additional information

 ## **Recommended Documents**